razeedazee/remnant2-instances/README.md

 **6:** Restore you old `save_NUMBER.sav` file, NOT your profile.sav.

 You will now have an updated profile and be in your original world.

+🔷 You can host these instances for others.